Note: see session law sections for effective dates.

 (3) one member who is a licensed pharmacist actively practicing in Minnesota and registered as a practitioner with the DEA;

-(4) one member who is a licensed nurse practitioner actively practicing in Minnesota and registered as a practitioner with the DEA;
+(4) one member who is a licensed advanced practice registered nurse actively practicing in Minnesota and registered as a practitioner with the DEA;

 (5) one member who is a licensed dentist actively practicing in Minnesota and registered as a practitioner with the DEA;